 Biotronik hopes the new stent's clinical data showing its outperformance compared to the current market standard-of-care Xience stent will enable the company to move beyond the current commoditization of stents.

 Prior to the presentation of the Spirit IV Trial data for the Xience, there was fierce competition in the stent market based on the latest clinical data to show which vendor had built the device with the best clinical outcomes.
 However, stent technology improved to a point where adverse events only occur in a small number of patients, so to power a trial large enough to show superiority of any device would be extremely expensive.
-The current generation DES on the U.S. market, including Xience, have comparable outcomes within a couple percentage points of each other, so the market in recent years and become largely based around price rather than clinical data.
+The current generation DES on the U.S. market, including Xience, have comparable outcomes within a couple percentage points of each other, so the market in recent years has become largely based around price rather than clinical data.

 "We are realizing the best outcomes we have ever observed with drug-eluting stents on the market today, which is making it incrementally more difficult to demonstrate a potential difference, much less superiority.
 The introduction of the Xience was breakthrough in many ways in efficacy and safety measures.
-While it seems it would be difficult to superseded that, it appears that to date in the BIOFLOW-V trial, we have demonstrated superiority across both safety and efficacy measures," Kandzari explained.
+While it seems it would be difficult to supersed that, it appears that to date in the BIOFLOW-V trial, we have demonstrated superiority across both safety and efficacy measures," Kandzari explained.

 "The FDA approval of Orsiro changes the dynamic of what had become a highly commoditized DES market," said Ryan Walters, president at Biotronik Inc. "We designed Orsiro for use even in challenging cases with features that make it unlike any other DES in the world.
-Hospital administrators now have available a DES that shows improved clinical event rates and interventionalists can rely on Orsiro's deliverability to treat complex lesions and challenging subgroups to achieve unprecedented patient outcomes."
+Hospital administrators now have available a DES that shows improved clinical event rates, and interventionalists can rely on Orsiro's deliverability to treat complex lesions and challenging subgroups to achieve unprecedented patient outcomes."

 Related Stent Content: